 General Abilities

 Students are expected to possess the intellectual ability to learn, integrate, analyze, and synthesize data.
 They must have functional use of the senses of vision, hearing, and smell, as well as unimpaired equilibrium.
-Their exteroceptive senses (touch, movement, stereognosis, and vibratory) must be sufficiently intact to perform activities required for a complete physical therapy education.
+Their exteroceptive senses (touch, movement, stereognosis, and vibratory) must be sufficiently intact to perform the activities required for a complete physical therapy education.
 Students must have motor function capabilities, physical endurance, and the emotional health to meet the demands of entry-level physical therapy education and the demands of total patient care, which may include extended hours of instruction and time in clinic (evenings, nights, and weekends).
 Students must be capable of punctual, consistent, and reliable attendance in the didactic and clinical education component of the curriculum.

 Observation